Skip to contents

 follow_redirect

 Logical.
-If FALSE (the default), HTTP redirects are disabled to prevent leaking the Bearer token to unexpected hosts.
+If FALSE (the default), HTTP redirects are disabled to prevent leaking the access token to unexpected hosts.
 Set to TRUE only if you trust all possible redirect targets and understand the security implications.

 Value